 Lastly, the thing that I love the most about Seeking Alpha Premium is the in-depth stock analysis.

-What is more, I find it especially useful to go through opposing camps of views on the same stock that I am doing research on.
+What is more, I find it especially useful to go through opposing camps of views on the same stock that I am researching on.

 Why?